thoughtspot/thoughtspot.github.io/_end-user/pinboards/download-pinboard-pdf.md

 The Pinboard mode produces a PDF file that looks very similar to the Pinboard inside ThoughtSpot.
 The highlights and instant insights appear at the top, and the rest of the Pinboard is on a rectangular grid, with natural page breaks.

 {% include note.html content="Instant Insights are turned off by default.
-They do not appear on the Home page, or on Pinboards, unless your administrator turns on the feature." %}
+They do not appear on Pinboards, or elsewhere in the application, unless your administrator turns on the feature." %}

 Follow these steps to specify additional options: